OKStateACM/ArduinoWorkshop/README.md

 }

 void loop() {
-  // Changes the buttonState when we press it. digitalRead() takes in the button pin as input and outputs either 1 or 0 buttonState = digitalRead(buttonPin);
+  /* Changes the buttonState when we press it
+     digitalRead() takes in the button pin as input and outputs either 1 or 0 */

+  buttonState = digitalRead(buttonPin);

   /* HIGH or LOW for buttonState is the same as it was for our LED